God’s Kind of Church…

 In 2005, Bethel moved into their current premises on Milford Street (Bethel II).
 The relationship between Bethel and Bethany has grown over the years.
 Bethel models itself closely after Bethany, just as Bethany has sought to follow the biblical model of the Church.

-IPC Myanmar was established in 1995 and comprises more than 100 churches.
-Bethany’s engagement in Myanmar has primarily been in the training of pastors at Bethany Theological Seminary (Yangon), and in orphanage work at the Bethany Children Development Centre in the town of Tahan, Kale district, Chin State.
+IPC Myanmar was established in 1995.
+Bethany’s engagement in Myanmar has primarily been in the training of pastors, teachers and missionaries, and in a Children’s Development Centre.

 Camps and Retreats